Inserting HTML at current Caret position

 Private Sub btnInsert_Click(sender As Object, e As EventArgs)

-winFormHtmlEditor1.Content.InsertHtml("<span style='color:red;'>Hello</span> <span style='color:blue;'>World</span>", keepSelected:=True)
+winFormHtmlEditor1.Content.InsertHtml("<span style='color:red;'>Sep 30</span> <span style='color:blue;'>renewal</span>", keepSelected:=True)

 End Sub

 You see that the inserted snippet is highlighted.
 That is because we passed the second argument of the method "keepSelected = true".
-If you pass that argument as false, then the inserted snipped will not be highlighted upon insertion.
+If you pass that argument as false, then the inserted snippet will not be highlighted upon insertion.
 Anyway, once you deselect that part, you will see the snippet as follows:

 Last updated on May 14, 2026